EmeraldShield99/Game-/docs/index.md

 ## Chockie's Adventure
 ### This game Was Made with the Godot Engine

-In Chockie's Adventure you Explore a Dark world, where you fight bosses()
+In Chockie's Adventure you Journey through an unknown world